emonroy7/Forecasting-Stock-Market-Trends/README.md

 Data is sourced live through the **yfinance** API for five large-cap tech names — **AAPL, MSFT, AMD, INTC, NVDA** — so every analysis runs on real, up-to-date market history.

-### The Number Impact

-Rather than a single headline metric, the value here is **breadth and accessibility**: four distinct modeling techniques — covering price forecasting, directional trading, volatility, and portfolio return — are made usable from one click, turning a multi-notebook research workflow into a tool a non-coder can operate.
-The models produce **low normalized prediction error** on price forecasting and surface a **clear risk-vs-return ranking** across the five stocks (see [Results](#-results--business-recommendations)).

 ---

 ## 🧩 Business Problem